ZimpleX/gcn-ipdps19/README.md

 Open source code for the GCN training algorithm in the IEEE/IPDPS'19 paper.

 Right now, for ease of extending the framework, we have integrated our sampling and feature propagation algorithm into Tensorflow (where the subgraph feature propagation as a self-defined operation).

+#### Important Note: Please go to [this repo](https://github.com/GraphSAINT/GraphSAINT/tree/master/ipdps19_cpp) for the C++ implementation.

 ### Contact